 Think about your favorite ‘treat’ foods and either store them back or get the ingredients to make them yourself.

-A few ideas of food supplies other than the basic food storage ‘staples’.
+A few more ideas of food supplies to offset appetite fatigue, other than the basic food storage ‘staples’.

 Spices (all types)